Nakajima's creation operators and the Kirwan map: Introduction

 Our result is an expression for the action of the Nakajima's operators $\qq_i$ on the characteristic classes of the tautological bundle $\V_n$ in terms of the Kirwan map

 Here $\Sigma_{n}$ denotes the symmetric group and the map $\kappa$ sends variables $x_i$ to the Chern roots of the tautological bundle $\V_n$.
 Chern classes of $\V_n$ are images of the elementary symmetric polynomials.
-We prove a formula for their images in $\qq_1$ which is a polynomial expression in the Chern classes of the tautological bundle and the power-sum polynomials $\Pcoh{k}{n}$ of Chern roots of the tautological bundle
+We prove a formula for their images under $\qq_1$, expressed in the Chern classes of the tautological bundle $\V_{n+1}$ as well as the power-sum polynomials of its Chern roots $\Pcoh{k}{n+1}$

 It turns out that the power sum basis of the symmetric polynomial ring is better suited for our formulas.
 Our main result is presented below. \begin{atw*}[\ref{tw:qm}] Let $\lambda=(\lambda_1,\dots,\lambda_l)$ be a sequence of nonnegative integers and $m$ a positive integer.
 For a subset $A\subseteq\{1,\dots,l\}$, let $\lambda_A$ be the sequence obtained from $\lambda$ by removing indices corresponding to elements of $A$ and $l(A):=\sum_{i\in A}\lambda_i\,.$ Then